6653302wy/react-template/README.md

 # react-template
-A front-end react project scaffolding
+A front-end react project scaffolding by typescript

 ### Contain
 - support single page and multi-entry projects